-9 CONCLUSION
+8 CONCLUSION

 This report contained background, customer and engineering requirements, existing designs, designs created, design selected, design description, and the proposed design for the portable clean room and clean hood.
-The main design parameter was for the flow hood and clean room to have the ability to be disassembled and reassembled, have clean and sterilized air, maintain a positive pressure, and be portable.
-The team has manufactured the final designs of the portable clean hood and room framing and presented both units at the UGRADs Symposium.
-The clean hood was assembled, and the room frame has been assembled and delivered to the client's lab.
-The units created meet and satisfy the client's requirements, the hood is operational, and the frame assembles properly.
+The main design parameter is for the flow hood and clean room to have the ability to be disassembled and reassembled, have clean and sterilized air, maintain a positive pressure, and be portable.
+The team is currently manufacturing the final designs of the portable clean hood and room framing to present at the UGRADs and Symposium at the end of April, and the team will meet with the client to reveal the final fully manufacture products.